Research projects of the CIPKeBiP Centre of Excellence

-Centre of Excellence for integrated approaches in chemistry and biology of proteins links knowledge, experience and technology of top Slovenian research groups involved in research in biomedicine, biotechnology and understanding of life in extreme conditions.
+The Centre of Excellence for Integrated Approaches in Chemistry and Biology of Proteins brings together and connects the best Slovenian research groups in the fields of biomedicine, biotechnology and understanding life under extreme conditions.

 The main research targets of CIPKeBiP are proteins together with their DNA and RNA.
-All together are representing the corner stone for all molecular processes in living organisms and cells.
-The transfer of knowledge in the industry environment is integrated into the research of the centre of excellence.
+Together they form the basis for all molecular processes in living organisms and cells.
+The transfer of knowledge in the industrial environment is integrated into the research of the Centre of Excellence.

 Infrastructural Program: Analysis and protein production and biologically active molecules of medical importance